gsbrodal/gsbrodal.github.io/ipsa/welcome.md

 # Welcome

+This page containts the public content for the course [_Introduction to Programming with Scientific Applications_](https://kursuskatalog.au.dk/en/course/117934/Introduction-to-Programming-with-Scientific-Applications) offered by Aarhus University, Department of Computer Science.
+The lectuerer is [Gerth Stølting Brodal](https://cs.au.dk/~gerth/index.html).
+Class lists, discussions, student handins and feedback are handled using Brightspace at [brightspace.au.dk](https://brightspace.au.dk/).

-Welcome to the course _Introduction to Programming with Scientific Applications_.
-The course gives an introduction to the Python 3 programming language and applications.
+The course gives an introduction to the Python 3 programming language and applications using Python.
 Throughout the course students are encouraged to seek online information in e.g. the Python language specification.

 The course will be run with 2 x 2 hours of weekly lectures (alternatively recorded lectures on YouTube), 3 hours of TA classes ("øvelser"), and 3 hours of staffed study café.